ianwilliams7158/InkyThreatLevel/README.md

 Pi Zero W with pre soldered headers - https://shop.pimoroni.com/products/raspberry-pi-zero-w InkyPhat Red - https://shop.pimoroni.com/products/inky-phat

+Images need to be stored in the /home/pi/inky/images/ folder. inky_display.py can be stored anywhere.
+I store it in the /home/pi/ folder.

 This was a fun, and sometimes frustrating, little project for me.
 I hope someone else finds it useful!